BerkeleyAutomation/FogROS2/QUICKSTART.md

 #To delete a FogROS2 instance
 ros2 fog delete [name]

-Typing CTRL-C kills the local instance (e.g. listener) the first time and then the cloud instance the second time
+Typing CTRL-C kills the local instance (e.g., listener) the first time and then the cloud instance the second time

 ```